mostafavilabuw/SAGEnet/README.md

 # SAGE-net

-This repository contains the software package described in the paper  "A scalable approach to investigating sequence-to-expression prediction from personal genomes" (cite) and the scripts to reproduce the paper's analyses.
+This repository contains the software package described in the paper  "A scalable approach to investigating sequence-to-expression prediction from personal genomes" and the scripts to reproduce the paper's analyses.
-See the README.md files within each folder for descriptions of each file.

 ## Installation
 To get started, clone the repository and install the required dependencies: